LCAV/mooc-hwlab/docs/real-world-dsp/code-efficiency.md

 ## State variables <a id="state_var"></a>

-All discrete-time signal processing data and algorithm make use of a free "time" variable $$n$$.
+All discrete-time signal processing data and algorithms make use of a free "time" variable $$n$$.
 As we know, in theory $$n \in \mathbb{Z}$$ so its value ranges from minus infinity to plus infinity.
 In an actual DSP application we are much more likely to:

 * start the processing with all buffers empty and with $$n=0$$\(initial conditions\)
 * store $$n$$in an unsigned integer variable and increment it at each iteration.